AlexisHutin/home_lab/README.md

 - **Radarr:** A movie manager.
 - **Sonarr:** A TV series manager.
 - **Telegraf:** A data collection agent for InfluxDB.
+- **Uptime Kuma:** A monitoring tool focused on uptime monitoring and status page generation.
 - **Watchtower:** An automatic update service for Docker containers.

 For access to all Docker Compose files, please visit [this folder](link_to_your_folder_containing_docker_compose_files).